|Big Government Has Not Solved Our Problems|

 A couple thoughts or ideas that I wish would be looked at to improve our system will never be considered because the entrenched interest of the elites within the system block change.
 I like the idea of runoff elections where voters are allowed to choose their "two" favorite candidates.
 This lessens the chance of getting stuck with someone unpopular because a third party spoiler has skewed results.
 I like limiting and qualifying voters, removing the "stupid" or allowing voters with more skin in the game such as landowners, the employed, or those who pay taxes to have more voice.
 I understand that doing something to earn the right to vote or prove you have a vested interest in society other than "just being here" is completely foreign to America.

 Add to my wish list of "crazy" ideas the following.
-Eliminate the dreadful electoral college and the distortion it causes, it is mind boggling as to how mush this has skewed the political landscape.
+Eliminate the dreadful electoral college and the distortion it causes, it is mind-boggling as to how much this has skewed the political landscape.
 Next, I would like to see a reduction by half the number of members in both the House and Senate while at the same time placing term limits upon them.
 Limit all laws to under five pages even if this makes them less comprehensive, when laws become overly complicated they become impossible to follow.
-Last but not least, move toward more national referendums and votes, if American idol can do it, so can we.
+Last but not least, move toward more national referendums and votes, if American Idol can do it, so can we.
 In the future elections should also be held this way as long as proper verification can be confirmed.